allenai/dolma/configs/dolma3p5-resharding/14t/README.md

 - `--parallelism` is the maximum number of concurrent workers.
 The actual count is the smaller of this value and the selected execution-unit count.
+  It must allow at least one worker for every i4i type selected by the plan.
 - `--preflight` reruns the read-only source and destination checks for the exact selection immediately before provisioning workers.
 It requires `--execute`.
 - `--cluster` defaults to `dolma3p5-14t` and sets the worker `cluster` tag.